Immigration SA recognises the long pathway that some students take to achieving their career and permanent residency goals.

 - Is a current or former international student residing in South Australia; AND

-- Has resided continually in South Australia since March 2012 or earlier and continues to reside in South Australia; AND
+- Has resided continually in South Australia for the last 7 years (at time of state nomination application) and continues to reside in South Australia; AND

 - Is currently:

 - working in South Australia in any occupation (does not have to be at a skilled level) for at least the last 3 months (minimum of 40 hours per fortnight); OR

 - studying a course with a minimum duration of one academic year in South Australia.

 - This policy is being introduced as a pilot initially.
 Immigration SA reserves the right to change its nomination requirements, whilst Commonwealth requirements may also change.

 - Applicants will need to show evidence that they have remained in South Australia continuously for the last 7 years.
 This includes confirmation of the various courses enrolled in, visa subclasses held and residency over time.

 - Applicants who have lived, studied or worked in another Australian jurisdiction for any period in the last 7 years will not be eligible.
 Verification checks will apply.

 - Short visits home or holidays will not break the SA residency requirement, if evidence of continued connection to South Australia is provided (i.e. continued enrolment and/or employment and relevant visa held).